- DR-4421 Major Disaster Declaration issued March 23, 2019

 Four federal agencies have been tasked by FEMA to assist in recovery efforts:

 - The Corporation for National and Community Service (CNCS) has deployed more than 118 AmeriCorps members to assist impacted communities in Fremont and Mills counties.
-As of July 28, there were 28 AmeriCorps members on the ground, serving full time until Aug.
+Currently, there are 22 AmeriCorps members on the ground, serving full time until Aug.
 10, 2019.
-AmeriCorps members have mucked out and gutted 89 homes.
-They have cleared 2,820 cubic yards of debris and have conducted 465 wellness/safety checks at survivors’ residences.
+AmeriCorps members have mucked out and gutted 82 homes.
+They have cleared 2,660 cubic yards of debris and have conducted 393 wellness/safety checks at survivors’ residences.

-- The U.S. Army Corps of Engineers (USACE) has provided technical support for FEMA’s Public Assistance and housing efforts.
+- The U.S. Army Corps of Engineers (USACE) is providing technical support for FEMA’s Public Assistance and housing efforts.

 - The U.S. Environmental Protection Agency retrieved hazardous containers such as propane tanks and farm chemical tanks that were dislodged by the flooding in seven western Iowa counties.
 By the end of the effort in mid-June, 2,082 containers had been retrieved.
 The containers were recycled or otherwise disposed of properly.